-When you have a website built in WordPress platform and thinking about doing SEO optimizations, then it’s really a serious matter to consider wisely.
-Because SEO is so important for a Website for ranking over the search engines.
-But, specifically, here we’ll be going to discuss the guide – how to do OnPage SEO of WordPress website easily and effectively?
+When you have a website built in WordPress platform and thinking about doing SEO optimizations, then it’s a serious matter to consider SEO wisely because SEO is so essential for a Website for ranking over the search engines.

 However, there are plenty of options available to do WordPress OnPage SEO, but here I’m going to show you the most ethical way step by step.
-So, hurry up, it’s gonna be a long run!
+So, hurry up, it’s going to be a long run!

-But, at first let me tell you about a little about OnPage SEO and it’s importance.
+However, first let me tell you about a little about OnPage SEO, and it’s importance.